 Silver might never hold a candle to gold.
-But that doesn't mean you can't put it to good use in your portfolio.
+But that doesn't mean you can't put it to good use in your portfolio – and what better way than with the best silver ETFs.

-Between 2018 and 2021, silver gained 52% in price, beating gold by more than 10 percentage points and providing wind beneath the wings of silver exchange-traded funds (ETFs).
-But given the metal's second-class status, it's possible this is the first you've heard about its solid outperformance.
+Between the end of 2018 and the end of 2022, silver gained 52% in price, beating gold by more than 10 percentage points and providing wind beneath the wings of silver exchange-traded funds.
+But given silver's persistent placement in gold's shadow when it comes to financial media coverage, chances are this is the first you've heard about its solid outperformance.

 "While gold tends to get the most attention, silver, along with platinum and palladium, is also an important piece of a precious metals portfolio," says Charles Sizemore, principal of Sizemore Capital Management.
 "While silver also has more industrial uses, and is thus somewhat sensitive to the economic cycle, it has also been a viable inflation hedge over time."